curiousmarkingsco/appSage/README.md

 As free and open source software, appSage is currently a front-end only application.
 If you are a developer, it is up to you to decide how to modify appSage in order to integrate with your back-end.

 ## Who made app**Sage** and why?
 appSage is built by [Curious Markings Co.](https://curiousmarkings.com) with our goal to make the software industry more competitive.
-We aim to do this by providing (for free, whenever possible) tools to make great software value propositions without the traditional barriers that people typical face.
+We aim to do this by providing (for free, whenever possible) tools to make great software value propositions without the traditional barriers that people typically face.
 In particular:
 1. Make building a page faster (reduce time barriers)
 2. Make page building accessible to laymens (reduce skill barriers)
 3. Make page building easy and fun (reduce emotional barriers)